HereBeAndre/sra/README.md

 ## License

-This project is distributed under open source license.
+This project is licensed under the terms of the MIT license.